harness/developer-hub/docs/first-gen/firstgen-platform/fg-monitoring/main-and-services-dashboards.md

 The required authorization information is obtained from the application permissions assigned to the user through their user group.

-Permissions-based filtering of service instqnces is behind the feature flag `SPG_SERVICES_OVERVIEW_RBAC`.
+Permissions-based filtering of service instances is behind the feature flag `SPG_SERVICES_OVERVIEW_RBAC`.
 To enable the feature flag, contact Harness Support.
 :::

 ### Main Dashboard